 January 19, 2013 Goulds Solo Sled Rip: (10 Photos)

-2. Project Powertek REV is holding up very well.
+2. Project Powertek REV held up very well.
 After closer inspection I found one loose hose clamp I forgot to tighten, which was an quick easy fix.
 The bed liner coating on the tunnel is holding up well, temperature gauge working great, and the sled pulls like a train.
 I am super impressed with the suspension set up, ride quality and power, all major major improvements over my old sled.

 Cheers, MIKE